Clinical Psychology, Child/Adolescent Clinical Psychology Concentration (MA)

 - Submit Online Application: Please create your online account and submit your application by following the general application instructions and pay (or waive) the non-refundable $60 application fee.
 Once this step has been completed, the online portal will allow you to upload your supplemental materials.

-The following is a list of the supplemental materials that will accompany your application for the Accounting (MS) program:
+The following is a list of the supplemental materials that will accompany your application for the Clinical Psychology, Child/Adolescent Clinical Psychology Concentration (MA) program:

 - Transcript: One from each college attended.

 - Essays/Personal Statement – Please write one integrated essay providing a response to each of the following questions:

 - What are your goals for graduate study and your future career?